 Living trusts are revocable and allow you to make changes throughout your life as circumstances evolve over time.
 Typically, this kind of trust will not be subject to the probate process.

-There are also irrevocable living trusts in San Luis Obispo which may remove certain assets from your estate during your lifetime and held in trust for another.
+There are also irrevocable living trusts in San Luis Obispo which may remove certain assets from your estate during your lifetime and hold in trust for another.
 There are a variety of reasons an irrevocable trust might be useful, but this type of trust is not right for everyone.

 A spendthrift trust can be established when someone is unable or unwilling to handle assets in a responsible manner.
 This can be established so that another person handles assets on behalf of the trust’s beneficiary.
-Examples may be for people with a medical condition, mental health or developmental disabilities, substance abuse or simply lack maturity or inexperience.
+Examples may be for people with a medical condition, mental health or developmental disabilities, substance abuse, or simply lack of maturity or inexperience.

 When a person is disabled and unable to work due to their disability, they may need to establish a special needs trust.
 This will allow them to retain SSI and Medicaid benefits while having a person in place to manage their assets.